How to Recover After a Marathon? Pro Tips!

 What to do right after finishing the marathon?

 It’s not an exact science, and each body reacts differently to the given conditions.
-There are some fundamental steps that a runner has to do so the healing process can begin smoothly.
+There are some fundamental steps that a runner has to take so the healing process can begin smoothly.

 The first thing is: stop steadily, turkey!